kuehbiko/kuehbiko/README.md

 - ⚡ Fun fact: ...
 -->
 ## 🙋 About Me
 Welcome to my GitHub!
+I am currently in an Data Analytics Traineeship!
+I am a Data Analytics trainee under IBF's TFIP Program.
-I am a physicist/MIS reporting analyst starting a journey in the field of data science and analytics.
-My expertise lies in ETL, data analysis and data storytelling.
-My current goal is to land a full-time data analyst role by 2024.
+My background lies in physic/MIS reporting analytics and I'm starting a journey in the field of data science and analytics.
+My expertise lies in ETL, data analysis and data storytelling. \
+✅ I have achieved my goal to land a full-time data analyst role by 2024! \
+⬜ My next goal is to begin the OMSCS in 2025.

 ### 📚 My Projects
 View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the very best of my data analyst skills.
 If you want to see even more, check out [my most recent project](https://github.com/kuehbiko/02-Personal-Projects/tree/main/Completed).